Your Android phone is getting a sweet update

 Android Oreo is finally here to sweeten up your phone.
 The mobile software update brings a number of under-the-hood changes, which promise to improve battery life and performance.
 But there are a few other cosmetic and usability features as well, and you'll certainly notice them first.

-Unfortunately, Oreo is only rolling out to Google Pixels or Nexus phones for now.
+Unfortunately, Oreo is only rolling out to Google Pixels ($686.51 at Amazon.com) or Nexus phones for now.
 But don't worry, according to Google, many other Android devices will get the update before the end of 2017.

 If you already received the update, let us know what you think.
 If not, read on to learn more about the major differences with this new update.